Get More Out of Stretching – Improve Your Flexibility for Good!

 That’s exactly what I’m doing in that video.
-I’m specifically targeting some tissue with a tennis ball, or performing a specific stretch, and then getting back into some full body movement.
+I’m specifically targeting some tissue with a tennis ball, or performing some specific Surfing Stretches, and then getting back into some full-body movement.

 You can do the same and it will drastically improve your overall “flexibility”.

 I use that in quotes because it’s really more than “flexibility”, and more about nervous system modulation.
 Over time you can build tissue tolerance in more extreme ranges, which is mobility.
-I only add this because some internet fitness troll will read this and get on his soap box to prove his superiority of knowledge to the world.
+I only add this because some internet fitness trolls will read this and get on his soapbox to prove his superiority of knowledge to the world.